Laboratories

 Ulrike Topf, PhD, DSc

-Our laboratory is interested in identifying cellular mechanisms and pharmacological interventions that contribute to the maintenance of protein homeostasis during acute cellular stress and aging.
+Our laboratory is interested in identifying cellular mechanisms and pharmacological interventions that maintain protein homeostasis during acute cellular stress and aging.

 Research